 The layers of protection are different on the Defender Series compared to the Commuter Series.
 The Commuter has a silicone inner layer whereas the Defender Series has a polycarbonate inner layer.
-Again, perfect for those that need more protection for their phone.
+Again, perfect for those that need more protection from their phone.

 The outer layer on the Defender case is silicone as compared to the polycarbonate outer on the Commuter Series.
-Port protection on both cases is equal regardless of the layers being different.
+Port protection in both cases is equal regardless of the layers being different.
 Another key difference on the Defender Series is the belt-clip holster that offers convenience for those that need their phone accessible on the job and while enjoying life on the go.

+Plus, it swivels.
 If you watch a lot of movies on your phone, the clip also acts as a kickstand for hands-free media viewing.

 After testing the Otterbox Defender and Commuter Series cases, here is where they rank:

-- I prefer the exterior texture of the Otterbox Defender because it is grippy and allows to carry it with a bit more confidence.
+- I prefer the exterior texture of the Otterbox Defender because it is grippy and allows me to carry it with a bit more confidence.

-- The dual tone of the Commuter Series and the slightly smaller size pull me in – I love them.
+- The dual-tone of the Commuter Series and the slightly smaller size pull me in – I love them.

 - The power button is far easier to activate with the Otterbox Defender series case.
-I can carry it one handed and push the button with any finger and my phone turns on and off.
+I can carry it one-handed and push the button with any finger and my phone turns on and off.
 With the Commuter Series, more often than not, I need to hold the phone with both hands to get the power button to work.
 The button on the silicone layer is positioned too low on the case and thus does not line up well.

 In the end, my vote is for the Otterbox Defender case solely because the Commuter makes the buttons harder to push.
 If it were based on form factor and design, the Commuter Series has my heart.